 - Are subscription-only from day one.

-- Don't work as well globally or across multiple currencies.
+- Don't work as well globally or when you need to budget in any currency.

 - Focus more on automation than on helping you understand your decisions.

 Koody is designed to be a Mint replacement in a different way.
-It prioritizes clarity and control, with smart automations that work alongside manual entry, CSV imports, and optional bank sync.
+It prioritizes clarity and control, with smart automations that work alongside manual entry, CSV imports, shared budgets, and access on web and mobile.

 Koody vs. Apps Like Mint That Require Bank Linking